solarstrings/GPL2ASE/README.md

  - converting custom .gpl palettes to .ase for importing into blender for texture painting
  - Any other .ase need anyone might have

-The converter supports up to 2048 colors (way more than enough for pixelart)
+The converter supports up to 2048 colors in a palette (way more than enough for pixelart)